 4 p.m. — Hit the Trails

 Calumet’s modern-day claim to fame is Swedetown, a 1900-acre recreational preserve just west of downtown where you’ll find a network of world-class trails, groomed daily for the area’s population of avid Nordic skiers, snowshoers and fat-tire bikers.
 This serene wooded wonderland is a can’t-miss Keweenaw destination in the winter—the trails range from beginner to expert, and several are lit up at night.
-If you didn’t bring your gear with you, just stop in at Cross Country Sports on 6th Street—$10 gets you a day pass to Swedetown and another $12 will get you fitted with a rental pair of skis or snowshoes.
+If you didn’t bring your gear with you, just stop in at Cross Country Sports on 6th Street to get fitted with a rental pair of skis or snowshoes.
 (Ask for Rick, and you’ll get a few good stories thrown in for free.)

 6 p.m. — Sing for Your Supper